Occupational TherapyMaster of Science (MSc (OT))

 London, Ontario N6G 1H1

-The Master of Science in Occupational Therapy (MScOT) in the Faculty of Health Sciences at Western University is an entry level professional master’s program of academic courses and fieldwork placements.
+The Master of Science in Occupational Therapy (MSc(OT)) is awarded upon successful completion of a two-year curriculum, over six consecutive terms, which includes in-person academic courses and fieldwork placements.
 The School of Occupational Therapy was the first Canadian program to offer a Master’s level entry-to-practice degree and continues to provide innovative leadership to the profession.
 Occupational therapy is a dynamic and growing field, with many new and amazing job opportunities.
-Occupational therapists are leaders in promoting health and well-being in clients through participation in meaningful daily activities and occupations.
+Occupational therapists are leaders in promoting health and well-being, social inclusion, and social justice through occupation, at individual, family, community, and societal levels.

 - Full-time study

-- Students with a GPA 3.6 (as calculated by ORPAS), or better, would normally be considered competitive applicants for the program.
+- Students with a sub-GPA of 3.4 (as calculated by ORPAS), or better, are eligible to apply.

 English Language Proficiency